Steph's Two Girls, December 2017, aged 12 and 10 |

 - obsessive behaviour, often focused on people rather than things.

 Research into this profile of autism is ongoing.
 For more detailed information about PDA, please do visit the PDA Society webpage where there are many resources and more detailed information on research and diagnostic criteria.
+There are many older posts on my blog explaining how life was, as we muddled our way through after this diagnosis for our youngest daughter.

-To find out more about our experiences, please check out our 'About Us' page.
-If you are looking for more information on Pathological Demand Avoidance, the posts below may help.
+To find out more about our experiences, please check out our 'About Us' page or the summary of our experience in Our PDA Story Week 35.
+If you are looking for more online reading about Pathological Demand Avoidance, the posts below may help.